Good News Thursday: US counts millionth organ transplant, firefighters rescue dogs from kennel roof after evacuation - The Daily Universe

 Police drone finds dog missing for months

-After a three month search, a golden retriever was found thanks to the Fremont county sheriff’s office and their high tech infrared drone.
+After a three month search, a golden retriever in Cripple Creek, Colorado was found thanks to the Fremont County Sheriff’s Office and their high tech infrared drone.
 Farrah was a companion dog to Taylor Salazar’s husband, who was diagnosed with terminal cancer in 2019.

 Farrah had escaped from a crash scene when Salazar’s dad had a seizure while driving.
 After weeks of searching turned into months, a dispatcher from the sheriff’s office had an idea to fly the drone in the area where Farrah was last seen.
 She was found shortly after.